chasefinch/amp-renderer/README.md

 4. Mark the document as “transformed” with the appropriate tags on the `html` element
 5. Insert `img` tags for images with the data-hero attribute

-It also makes the following formatting updates:
+It also makes these formatting updates:
 1. Remove empty `class` and `style` tags for AMP HTML elements
 2. Convert tag names and attribute names to lowercase
 3. Convert numerical attribute values to strings